Battle of Imphal: Prelude to the operation

 In late February, a local Japanese counterattack was launched against Indian XV Corps in Arakan, using much the same tactics as Mutaguchi proposed to use.
-The engagement became known to the Allies as the Battle of the Admin Box, the "box" being the supply area for the brigades of the 7th Division.
+The engagement became known to the Allies as the Battle of the Admin Box, the "box" being the supply area for the brigades of the 7th Indian Infantry Division.
 The attack failed as Allied aircraft were able to parachute supplies to the cut-off troops, allowing them to stand firm, while the Japanese who had infiltrated behind them ran out of supplies.
 From this point onwards, the Allies were to rely increasingly on their transport aircraft.
 Also, the Japanese unexpectedly encountered tanks, to which the lightly equipped infiltrators had little counter.
 The planning of U-Go, however, was too far advanced to take account of these developments.

 Even as the Japanese prepared to launch their attack, the Allies launched the airborne phase (Operation Thursday) of the second Chindit expedition on 5 March 1944.
 Japanese officers such as Major-General Noburo Tazoe, commanding the Japanese Army Air Force units in Burma, urged Mutaguchi to divert troops from his offensive to secure the Japanese rear areas against the Chindits.
 Mutaguchi dismissed these concerns, claiming that in a few weeks he would occupy the air bases from which the Chindits were supplied.